 3. They Already Have Training Materials

 A lot of companies erroneously believe that because they have a few PDFs and a website tutorial or two, they don’t need any further training materials.

 But whether it comes to your customers or your employees, a knowledge base is a valuable tool.
 It’s a chance for you to consolidate all your training materials in one place.

 Rather than having several updated (or outdated) versions of a PDF, Excel, or PowerPoint doing the rounds, you can keep all your documents in the same place and ensure that there is just one updated version.

-This reduces time when onboarding new clients and also when training recent hires.
+This reduces time spent on onboarding new clients and also for training recent hires.
 Rather than taking time out of their day to dedicate to training, your line managers and supervisors can continue with their work, while your employees find the answers they seek from your internal knowledge base.

 And by the way.
 Your employees may be expected to keep a version of their obligations, duties, and tutorials on file; but don’t expect your customers too!

 Just because you sent out a lengthy and painstakingly crafted email, newsletter, or training handbook last month, doesn’t mean they will keep it.

 Having a knowledge base that they can bookmark in their browser is so much more convenient.

 Self Service Knowledge base software for your documentation needsKnow more